 How to receive a refund

-You may request a refund from the Office of Student Accounts if your account has a credit balance for any of the following reasons:
+You may request a refund from the Student Financial Services if your account has a credit balance for any of the following reasons:

 - Your applied financial aid exceeds your current charges;

 - You have received a refundable credit from a university office or department; or